Delicious, buttery morsels of bread with hints of aniseed

 - Place in a bowl, cover the bowl with cling wrap and let it prove in the fridge overnight.

 - Line a 900g loaf tin with a baking paper, allow any excess to hang off the sides.
-Divide the dough into about 90g pieces and roll into balls.
+Divide the dough into about 95g pieces and roll into balls.
 Place about 5 balls, in two rows into the lined tin.
 It is ok if they slightly squeeze together.
-There may be excess dough which you can make another little piece of bread with.

 SYRUP